-Explaining Environmental and Organized Crime Convergence Through a Systematic Analysis of the Operational Dynamics of Transnational Criminal Groups
+Explaining Environmental and Organized Crime Convergence Through a Systematic Analysis of the Operational Dynamics of Transnational Criminal Groups: a new research paradigm by ELI

 As one of the world’s most destructive, fast-growing, and lucrative transnational organized crimes (TOC), environmental crimes, such as wildlife trafficking, illegal logging, and illegal fishing, rarely occur in isolation at the highest levels.
 Environmental crime is a cross-cutting transnational criminal activity, that occurs in convergence with other serious crimes, including money laundering, corruption, human trafficking, and as well as threatens peace and national security.